Toughening stance on China's Xinjiang, Britain introduces new company rules

 It is not clear how many products connected to Xinjiang enter the supply chain in Britain.

+“The so-called forced labour issue is in its entirety lies, a fabrication based on nothing, by people and organisations in the US and a few Western countries,” the spokesman, Zhao Lijian, told a regular news briefing in Beijing.

+China would take “all necessary measures” to protect its national interests, sovereignty, security and development interests, Zhao said.

-Britain’s stance marks a further deteriorataion in its relationship with China just five years after London hailed the start a “golden era” in ties and President Xi Jinping was feted in a state visit to the capital which included a dinner hosted by Queen Elizabeth.
+Britain’s stance marks a further deteriorataion in its relationship with China just five years after London hailed the start of a “golden era” in ties and President Xi Jinping was feted in a state visit to the capital that included a dinner hosted by Queen Elizabeth.

-Since then, Britain has criticised China over Hong Kong and ordered the removal of Huawei equipment from its 5G network.
+Since then, Britain has criticised China over Hong Kong and ordered the removal of equipment made by China’s telecoms giant Huawei from its 5G network.

 Raab said Britain would check sourcing more thoroughly and toughen the Modern Slavery Act to include fines.
-It would also bar from government contracts any companies which do not comply to procurement rules, and launch a Xinjiang-specific review of export controls.
+It would also bar from government contracts any companies that do not comply with procurement rules, and launch a Xinjiang-specific review of export controls.

 “This package put together will help make sure that no British organisations, government or private sector, deliberately or inadvertently are profiting from, or contributing to, human rights violations against the Uighurs or other minorities in Xinjiang,” he said.

-After Britain finally left the European Union at the end of last year, Prime Minister Boris Johnson wants to forge an independent role for Britain in foreign affairs, and the move was touted as London leading the way.
+After Britain finally left the European Union at the end of last year, Prime Minister Boris Johnson wants to forge an independent role for Britain in foreign affairs.

-But the government has so far resisted the calls of some in the ruling Conservative Party to introduce Magnitsky-style sanctions, with Raab saying he was keeping the possibility in reserve.
+But the government has resisted calls from some in the ruling Conservative Party to introduce Magnitsky-style sanctions, with Raab saying he was keeping the possibility in reserve.

 Some opposition lawmakers criticised the government for not going far enough and questioned what kind of impact the new measures would have.